Chambeline-Nkah/smart_haven/README.md

 venv\Scripts\activate
 ```

-4. Install Dependencies
+4. Install the required dependencies
-Install the required Python packages from the requirements.txt file
+   - Install the required Python packages from the requirements.txt file
 ```python
 pip install -r requirements.txt
 ```

-5. Run the main.py file on your terminal
+1. Run the main.py file on your terminal
 ```python
 python main.py
 ```